-Notes:
+Note:

-In Telecom Decision CRTC 2013-575, the Commission determined that setting aside area code 382 as the most suitable area code for future relief in southwestern Ontario NPAs 226/519/548.
+In Telecom Decision CRTC 2017-38, the Commission determined that area code 382 should be set aside as a potential future relief area code for area codes 226/519/548.

 SELECTION OF RELIEF NPA CODE

-If the recommended Relief Option requires a new NPA Code, the criteria for selection of an appropriate area code for relief is addressed in section 4.11 of the Canadian NPA Relief Planning Guideline.
+In the event that the recommended relief option requires a new NPA Code, the criteria for selection of an appropriate area code for relief is addressed in section 4.10 of the Canadian NPA Relief Planning Guideline.
 The criteria that should be taken into account when Future Canadian Geographic NPAs are being considered as candidates for relief of a specific current Canadian Geographic NPA include the following:

 The preferred Future Canadian Geographic NPA Code should not be an NPA Code that is assigned as a CO Code in the area that is being relieved (Home NPA(s)).